 Security and Exploits

-Mojang, the Paper team, and plugin developers are always fixing known security issues and exploits to ensure that Minecraft servers are as safe as they can be.
+Mojang, server software developers, and plugin developers are always fixing known security issues and exploits to ensure that Minecraft servers are as safe as they can be.
 Not staying up to date leaves your server open to exploitation by malicious players.
-Older versions have many known exploits, such as the ability to crash servers, corrupt worlds, or duplicate items.
-As these vulnerabilities can be anywhere from the game itself, Paper, or even plugins, staying up to date is the safest and easiest way to ensure your server is secure.
+There have been countless major exploits in the past, such as the ability to crash servers, corrupt worlds, or duplicate items.
+As these vulnerabilities can be anywhere from the game itself, server software, or even plugins, staying up to date is the safest and easiest way to ensure your server is secure.
+These issues are rarely ever fixed on old versions, and sometimes it’s not even possible to.

 Game Features

 Every game update comes with new features, many of which allow new possibilities for your server.
-Not only does keeping up to date give players more content to play with, but it also allows the utilisation of more modern server features to stand out amongst the crowd.
-A strong example of this is the introduction of full RGB text colour support in Minecraft 1.16, which is impossible on older versions.
+Not only does keeping up to date give players more content to play with, but it also allows for utilisating more modern server features to stand out amongst the crowd.
+An example of this is the introduction of full RGB text colour support in Minecraft 1.16, which is impossible on older versions.

 Wider Community